chenxingqiang/secret-learn/doc/modules/cross_validation.rst

    :alt: Grid Search Workflow
    :align: center

-In jax-sklearn a random split into training and test sets can be quickly computed with the :func:`train_test_split` helper function.
+In secret-learn a random split into training and test sets can be quickly computed with the :func:`train_test_split` helper function.
 Let's load the iris data set to fit a linear support vector machine on it::